De-LightSAM: Modality-Decoupled Lightweight SAM for Generalizable Medical Segmentation: Methodology

 \subsection{Self-Patch Prompt Generator}

-Current medical SAM \cite{huang2024segment, ma2024sam_majun_nc, wu2023medsa_jinyueming, zhang2023customized_sam_liudong} and lightweight SAM \cite{zhang2023faster, wang2023repvit, zhang2024efficientvit, xiong2023efficientsam, zhou2023edgesam, songa2024sam} mainly leverage manual prompts (e.g., points and boxes) to guide the model providing satisfied segmentation masks.
+Current medical SAM \cite{huang2024segment, ma2024sam_majun_nc, wu2023medsa_jinyueming, zhang2023customized_sam_liudong} and lightweight SAM \cite{zhang2023faster, wang2023repvit, zhang2024efficientvit, xiong2023efficientsam, zhou2023edgesam, songa2024sam} mainly leverage manual prompts (e.g., points and boxes) to guide the model to provide satisfactory segmentation masks.
 However, such methods rely on the experience of pathologists in medical scenarios, which are expensive and time-consuming.
-To eliminate the demand for manual annotations, we propose the SPPG that contains a patch generator and Dense Prompt (DP) encoder to automatically produce a set of high-quality patch prompts to assist segmentation decoding.
-As presented in Fig. \ref{fig:sppg}, the patch generator $\delta$ consists of $L$ convolutional layers for patch merging and $1 \times 1$ convolution for channel compression, where each layer includes $2 \times 2$ convolution with stride 2 followed by LayerNorm.
+To eliminate the demand for manual annotations, we propose the SP-Generator that contains a patch generator and prompt encoder to automatically produce a set of high-quality patch prompts to assist segmentation decoding.
+Specifically, the patch generator $\delta$ consists of $L_2$ convolutional layers for patch merging and $1 \times 1$ convolution $\mathcal{F}_{\rm Conv}^{\rm 1 \times 1}$ for channel compression, where each layer includes $2 \times 2$ convolution $\mathcal{F}_{\rm Conv}^{\rm 2 \times 2}$ with stride 2 followed by LayerNorm.
 With each additional convolutional layer, the scale of the patch is doubled.
-The prediction of patch prompts $\hat{\mathcal{P}}$ can be formulated as:

-where $\hat{\mathcal{P}} \in \mathbb{R}^{\frac{H\times W / L}{m }}$.
+After that, we utilize the sigmoid $\sigma$ function to generate probability maps.
+The self-predicted patch prompts $\hat{p}_{\rm pat}$ is optimized by binary cross-entropy loss since this prediction can be considered as a global classification task:

+where $p_{\rm pat}$ is the target patch generated by the maxpooled ground truth.
+We then respectively use the interpolation method for memory-efficient upsampling $\hat{p}_{\rm pat}$ and $1 \times 1$ convolution to align the dimension with the image embedding $h$.
+They constitute the prompt encoder.
+During inference, the computation of dense prompt embeddings $p_{\rm dense}$ can be formulated as:

 As the image embedding $\textit{h}$ contains rich semantic information and the target area of many medical images is much smaller than the background, we place the patch generator on $\textit{h}$.
 The patch prompt is essentially an inductive prediction, reducing the complexity of predicting the final segmentation mask by providing the summarized semantic information to the decoder.
-To optimize the generated patch prompts, we utilise binary cross-entropy loss to perform computation:

-where $\mathcal{P}^k$ is the target patch generated by maxpooling the ground truth of source domains $\mathcal{S}^k$.
-We then respectively use the interpolation method for upsampling $\hat{\mathcal{P}}_k$ and $1 \times 1$ convolution to align the dimension with the image embedding $\textit{h}$.
-They constitute the DP encoder.
-In this way, the SPPG module automatically produces a set of high-quality dense prompts $\textit{p}$ to guide the prediction of segmentation masks, improving the applicability of ESP-MedSAM in clinical scenarios.
+In this way, the SP-Generator module automatically produces a set of high-quality dense prompts to guide the prediction of segmentation masks, improving the applicability of De-LightSAM in clinical scenarios.